BillHertzing/BlazorExamples/README.md

 ### Details on the physicalRootPath value.
 The value of `physicalRootPath` shown here is specific to the way VS uses MSBuild, and to the way the GUI's Publish action uses the `DebugFolderProfile`.
 #### GUI project Publish action
 Under the GUI project's Properties subfolder is the file `DebugFolderProfile.pubxml`.
 This file has the property <publishUrl> which controls the location to which the GUI project is published.
-The Publish action creates a subfolder path `$<ProjectName>\dist` under the location specified in the <publishUrl>.
-I wanted it to be easy to delete the published GUI files during developemnt, so I decided to put the Publish location underneath the GUI project's <OutputDir>.
-Since the <publiishUrl> is made relative to the <ProjectDir>, I hardcoded the equivalent for $OutputDir for Debug and netstandard2.0, making it *bin\Debug\netstandard2.0\Publish*.
+The Publish action creates a subfolder path *<ProjectName>\dist* under the location specified in the <publishUrl>.
+I wanted it to be easy to delete the published GUI files during development, so I decided to put the Publish location underneath the GUI project's <OutputDir>.
+Since the <publishUrl> is relative to the <ProjectDir>, I hardcoded the path I wanted (<OutputDir> for Debug and netstandard2.0), making it *bin\Debug\netstandard2.0\Publish*.
 The complete path of the published GUI will be *bin\Debug\netstandard2.0\Publish\GUI\dist*.
-After you have done a Publish of the GUI project, use a file explorer to verify the contents of the `<publishUrl>/GUI/dist`.
+After you have done a Publish of the GUI project, use a file explorer to verify the contents of the *<GUIProjectDir>\bin\Debug\netstandard2.0\Publish\GUI\dist*.
 You will find the static files that make up the Blazor app, including the wwwroot static content and the multitude of DLLs.
 #### ConsoleApp's .EXE's location after build
-By default VS puts the compile/link artifacts of the ConsoleApp under it's project's MSBuild <OutputDir>, which defaults to the ./bin/<Config>/<framework> subfolder relative to the <ProjectDir>.
+By default VS puts the compile/link artifacts of the ConsoleApp under it's project's MSBuild <OutputDir>, which defaults to the *./bin/<Config>/<framework>* subfolder relative to the <ProjectDir>.
 Under VS debugging of the ConsoleApp, VS starts the .exe in that same <OutputDir>.
-#### Relative location of GUI's content after Publish to ConsoleApp's .exe location
+#### Relative location of the GUI's static content to ConsoleApp's .exe location
 So to map from the ConsoleApp's .exe startup directory to the GUI's static content files, the physicalRootPath value consist of:
-* The four ../../.././ patterns maps to the MSBuild <SolutionDir> top-level folder, just above each <ProjectDir>, which is the root folder common to both the ConsoleApp project's subfolder tree and the GUI project's subfolder tree.
+* The four *../../.././* patterns maps to the MSBuild <SolutionDir> top-level folder, just above each <ProjectDir>.
+The <SolutionDir> is the root folder common to both the ConsoleApp project's subfolder tree and the GUI project's subfolder tree.
-* From that common folder, the GUI app's static files are down the path <ProjectDir> (GUI), then bin/<Config>/<Framework> (the <OutputDir>), and then the location specified in the DebugFolderProfile.pubxml.
+* From that common folder, the GUI app's static files are down the path <ProjectDir> (GUI), then the location specified in the DebugFolderProfile.pubxml, (*bin/<Config>/<Framework>/Publish*) and then */GUI/dist* as created by the Publish operation.
-* Putting it all together, the ConsoleApp knows where the GUI app's static files are by going up the ConsoleApp project's directory tree to the <SolutionDir>, then down the path to the GUI project's $<OutputDir> and then down into the Publish/GUI/dist subfolder created by Publish.
+* Putting it all together, the ConsoleApp knows where the GUI app's static files are by going up the ConsoleApp project's directory tree to the <SolutionDir>, then down the path to the GUI project's $<ProjectDir> and then down into the *bin/<Config>/<Framework>/Publish/* specified by <publishUrl> in `DebugFolderProfile.pubxml`, then down to the subfolder *GUI/dist* created by the Publish operation.
 * Again to reiterate, the solution above is very specific to the way VS and MSBuild works, and that specific convoluted physicalRootPath is specific to the way the example project structure was organized.
 In production or other scenarios, the var physicalRootPath would have a different value..

 ### Details on the virtualRootPath